BioBoost/challenges-vuepress-theme/README.md

-# Challenges VuePress Theme
+# VuePress Theme Challenges

-Initial test of trying to create theme for VuePress for challenges.
+Initial test of trying to create theme for VuePress for programming challenges for some of my courses.